 As you can probably tell, TSA rules regarding medication are actually pretty lenient.
 They allow you to bring an unlimited amount of pills and solid drugs and they don’t even require you to show or disclose that you are bringing those drugs through the airport and onto the plane.

-They also will allow you to go above the liquid school if you or willing to allow them to inspect your drugs if necessary.
+They also will allow you to go above the liquids rule if you are willing to allow them to inspect your drugs if necessary.
 And they don’t even require you to show your prescription for drugs.
-Therefore if you are planning to travel through the airport with your medication You may not have as difficult but time as you may have imagined.
+Therefore if you are planning to travel through the airport with your medication you may not have as difficult a time as you may have imagined.